HOW WE USE YOUR PERSONAL INFORMATION

 We will only hold your records during the period of our relationship with you and for a set period afterwards to allow us to meet our legal obligations including resolving any follow up issues between us.
 Our Document Archive and Retention Procedure provides further information on how long we store personal information for.

 Normally, only Inland Homes staff will be able to see and process your personal information.
 However, there may be times when we will share relevant information with third parties for the purposes as outlined below, or where we are legally required to do so.
 When sharing personal information, we will comply with all aspects of the GDPR.
 Special categories of personal data about health, sexual life, race, religion and criminal activity for example is subject to particularly stringent security and confidentiality measures.

-Where necessary or required, we may share information as follows:
+Where necessary or required, we may share your personal data as follows:

-- providing the name, address and contact number of a resident to contractors or other agents providing services on Inland Homes’ behalf;
+- • to contractors or other agents providing services on Inland Homes’ behalf;

 We do not make any attempt to find out the identities of those visiting our websites.
 We will not associate any data gathered from this site with any personally identifying information from any source.